 Physical security as part of incident response

 One of the core requirements of the NIS2 directive is the ability to respond quickly and effectively to security incidents.
-This requires close collaboration between different layers of security, including physical security.
-When physical security is closely integrated with IT security, organizations can respond more quickly to breaches, both physical and digital.
-In the event of an incident, for example, video footage can provide crucial information for a swift investigation and coordinated response.
+This necessitates strong collaboration between different security layers, including physical security.
+When physical security is closely integrated with IT security, organizations can react more swiftly to breaches, both physical and digital.
+In the event of an incident, for example, video footage can provide crucial information for a rapid investigation and a coordinated response.

-The NIS2 legislation requires more than just regulatory compliance.
+NIS2 legislation demands more than mere compliance with regulations.
 You need a partner who understands security and looks beyond the basics.
-Mactwin ensures that your systems not only comply but also perform optimally in the most challenging conditions.
+Mactwin ensures that your systems not only comply but also perform optimally under the most challenging circumstances.